 Heaton Swimming Sports

-Heaton holds a seperate Yr.
-7 and Yr.
-8 Swimming Sports event at Christs College, on Wednesday 20th February.
+Heaton’s school swimming sport competition takes place at Christs College, on Tuesday 25th February.
 This event is not compulsory, however we encourage and recommend students to get involved so you can have fun and earn points for your Heaton house.
 Students will be able to register for their specific events online at our ‘Trial and Event Registrations’ tab.
 The 25m events are designed for our students who are beginners or have very little experience, whilst our 50m events are for more confident and competent swimmers.

-A representative Heaton team will be selected to compete in the annual Inter-Intermediate Swimming Championships (held on Tuesday 2nd April), based on the results from our school swimming sports events.
+Based on the results of our school event, a representative Heaton team will be selected to compete in the annual Canterbury AIMS Inter-Schools Swimming Championships (held on Tuesday 31st March @ the Selwyn Aquatic Centre)

 Korfball takes place at Heaton before school on Wednesday mornings (7:45am – 8:30am), and runs for the entire school year.
 Korfball is open to males and females in both year 7 and 8.
-There are no trails, so all students are welcome and encouraged to register and join our Heaton training squad.
+All students are welcome and encouraged to register, and join our Heaton training squad.

 There are opportunities for students to represent our school in Korfball, as there are four inter-school tournaments that take place throughout the year (one per term).
-Heaton teams will be selected based on student commitment and participation (who attends weekly training sessions).
-The Korfball programme is coordinated by Mrs Earl (Rm 12) and Miss Nattrass (Rm 7).
-Some lunchtime taster sessions will be made available early in term one and a term one sign up form will be uploaded to our ‘Trial and Event Registrations’ tab.
+Heaton representative teams will be selected based on student commitment and participation (who attends weekly training sessions).
+The Korfball programme is coordinated by Mrs Earl & Miss Nattrass.
+Some lunchtime taster sessions will be made available in term one so you can meet year 8 students who played last year, and have a go at the sport if you have not played before.
+Following our taster sessions, a term one sign up form will be uploaded to our ‘Trial and Event Registrations’ tab.

 Heaton enters multiple teams into the termly after school Canterbury Water Polo competitions.
 There is an A/B Grade (Full Pool) Competition which takes place on Monday evenings, and a C/D/E Grade (1/2 Pool) Competition which takes place on Friday evenings.
-There will be a term one expression of interest form made available on our ‘Trial and Event Registrations’ tab.
-Expressions of interest will close on Sunday 10th February.
+There will be a term one expression of interest form made available on our ‘Trial and Event Registrations’ tab so please check this information carefully.

 Girls National Cricket Qualification (9-a-side hard ball)

 Year 7 and 8 girls can register to trial for our Heaton 1st XI Cricket Team (hardball cricket).
-This selected team will compete in the annual Primary School Nationals Cricket campaign, starting with a two day qualification tournament (14th-15th March).
+This selected team will compete in the annual Primary School Nationals Cricket campaign, starting with a two day qualification tournament (March – Dates T.B.C).
 Although it helps with confidence, students do not have to have competitive hard ball cricket experience to trial.
 Many of our past players have been confident hockey, softball or tennis players who have good hand eye coordination or players that have experience playing tennis ball cricket.

 There will be trials that take place after school (beginning in week 2), as our coach is an ex Heaton parent who has work commitments.
 These dates will be advertised on the sign up sheet and in the school daily notices.
 An expression of interest form will be made available on our ‘Trial and Event Registrations’ tab.